-College girl pretending to have cancer to raise money for… something, is an incredibly dicey, tense premise which Calvin Thomas and Yonah Lewis direct the hell out of.
+College girl pretending to have cancer to raise money for… something, is an incredibly dicey, tense premise which Calvin Thomas and Yonah Lewis direct the hell out of in White Lie.
 They throw the audience straight into this morally dubious scenario.
-Star Kacey Rohl’s meek persona plays perfectly into the film’s game of figuring out her motivation for this scheme, as she falls deeper and deeper into her lies.
+Star Kacey Rohl’s meek persona plays perfectly into White Lie’s game of figuring out her motivation for this scheme, as she falls deeper and deeper into her lies.
 Somewhere down the line, she must have good intentions, right?

 Still seeking distribution in the US and UK